dhiltonp/pop/docs/source/book/problem.rst

 -----------------

-In the 1960s the goal of creating an Operating System became the dream of many organizations, MIT, GE and Bell Labs collaborated to create an OS called Multics.
+In the 1960s the goal of creating an Operating System became the dream of many organizations.
+MIT, GE and Bell Labs collaborated to create an OS called "Multics".
 Many of the ideas around Operating systems were developed, but in the end Multics did not take root.

 In 1969 a new Operating System was developed by Ken Thompson and Dennis Ritchie.
 This system was called Unix and was inspired in large part by Multics.
-The Unix Operating System lives on today in newer incarnations, primarily in Linux, but the Unix OS concepts are also at the core of almost all major modern Operating systems, such as MacOS.
+The Unix Operating System lives on today in newer incarnations, primarily in Linux, but the Unix OS concepts are also at the core of almost all major modern Operating systems (such as MacOS).

 The Unix Philosophy
 -------------------

-Ken Thompson and Dennis Ritchie knew that Multics had tried to be too complicated and created a system that was too difficult to maintain, so they created a simple philosophy of software development for applications on Unix.
+Ken Thompson and Dennis Ritchie knew that Multics was too complicated and inadvertently created a system that was too difficult to maintain.
+So they created a simple philosophy of software development for applications on Unix.

 I will use Peter H. Salus' version of the Unix Philosophy to explain it here:

-Write programs that do one thing and do it well.
+* Write programs that do one thing and do it well.
-Write programs to work together.
+* Write programs to work together.
-Write programs to handle text streams, because that is a universal interface.
+* Write programs to handle text streams, because that is a universal interface.

-This philosophy created the ecosystem of software that is the foundation for most of the world's software today, but as we will see, it was not followed into the 1990s, and computing hit consumers, and the world changed.
+This philosophy created the ecosystem of software that is the foundation for most of the world's software today.
+However, we will see that it was not followed into the 1990s when computing hit consumers, and the world changed.

 Windows and the GUI
 -------------------

-In the early 1990s we saw the emergence of a new kind of computer, a *Personal Computer*.
+In the early 1990s we saw the emergence of a new kind of computer, a *Personal* Computer.
 A computer that fit on a desk and was meant to solve the problems of an individual, rather than the problems of banks, governments, and corporations.

-The personal computer changed how applications were made, now the Graphical User Interface, or GUI, became king.
+The personal computer changed how applications were made.
+Now the Graphical User Interface, or GUI, became king.
 The GUI mandated that a new type of application needed to be developed, one that is more familiar to modern computer users.